Kurrawong/rdfcon/README.md

 > You can limit the number of rows to process with the `--limit` flag.
 > very handy during testing.

+> [!WARNING]
+> rdfcon currently only works with `CSV` files as input.
+This may be extended in a
+> future release to allow other tabular formats.

 ### Conversion document creation

 rdfcon conversion documents are just `YAML` files, so they can be created with any text